BecayeSoft/Loan-Eligibility-Assessment/README.md

 # A trust-worthy model for loan eligibility prediction

+In this project, I built a machine learning model to assess if an applicant is eligible for a loan or not, then I used GPT-3.5 to generate a report explaining in details the model's decision to a loan's officer.

+> TL;DR: You can find the generated report for a example of loan application in the [reports](reports) folder.

 ⚠️ This project is still a work in progress. ⚠️

 **TODO**
-- [ ] Built a streamlit app or web app to interact with the model
+- [ ] Build a streamlit app or web app to interact with the model

-In this project, I built a machine learning model to assess if an applicant is eligible for a loan or not, then I used GPT-3.5 to generate a report explaining in details the model's decision to a loan's officer.

 <!--
 In this project, I built a Machine Learning model to predict loan eligibility.
 Since I was working on a problem that involves humans, there were ethical concerns.
 I needed to make sure that my model was trust-worthy, unbiased and was not discriminating against any group of people.
 Therefore, explanability was at the core of this project.
 I made sure to explain the model's logic and its predictions using SHAP values. -->

 Let me take you through the steps of this project.

-> TL;DR: You can find the generated report for a example of loan application in the [reports](reports) folder.

 ## Situation